Magnolia, New Jersey: Education

 The Magnolia School District serves public school students in pre-kindergarten through eighth grade at Magnolia School.
 As of the 2018–19 school year, the district, comprised of one school, had an enrollment of 408 students and 39.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.4:1.

 For ninth through twelfth grades, public school students attend Sterling High School, a regional high school serving students from Magnolia, Somerdale, Stratford, along with students from Hi-Nella and Laurel Springs who attend as part of sending/receiving relationships.
 The high school is located in Somerdale.
 As of the 2018–19 school year, the high school had an enrollment of 958 students and 69.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.7:1.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 17.53 mi of roadways, of which 13.44 mi were maintained by the municipality, 3.15 mi by Camden County and 0.94 mi by the New Jersey Department of Transportation.

-U.S. Route 30 (White Hors Pike) is the main highway serving Magnolia.
+U.S. Route 30 (White Horse Pike) is the main highway serving Magnolia.
 County Route 544 also traverses the borough.